PDXIII/pdxiii.github.io/src/pages/index.md

 ## Hi, my name is Pete

-> I am a UX engineer and creative technologist with a stong love for thought-through design systems and well-crafted frontend component libraries.
+> I am a UX & frontend engineer with a strong focus on implementing and maintaining design systems and frontend component libraries.
+With over a decade of experience in software design covering different roles, I am able to design and build great user interfaces, create and develop awesome teams, implement and improve processes that speed up the production cycle, and still make it feel fun!

 As a proud father of three fantastic girls, I live in the vivid city of Berlin.
 In my spare time, I like to visit exhibitions, meet friends, and learn about new things.